getutrack/utrack/README.md

-Meet [Youtrack](https://dub.sh/youtrack-website-readme), an open-source project management tool to track issues, run ~sprints~ cycles, and manage product roadmaps without the chaos of managing the tool itself. 🧘‍♀️
+Meet [Utrack](https://dub.sh/utrack-website-readme), an open-source project management tool to track issues, run ~sprints~ cycles, and manage product roadmaps without the chaos of managing the tool itself. 🧘‍♀️

-> Youtrack is evolving every day.
+> Utrack is evolving every day.
 Your suggestions, ideas, and reported bugs help us immensely.
 Do not hesitate to join in the conversation on [Discord](https://discord.com/invite/A92xrEGCge) or raise a GitHub issue.
 We read everything and respond to most.

 ## ⚡ Installation

-The easiest way to get started with Youtrack is by creating a [Youtrack Cloud](https://utrackapp.digi-trans.org) account.
+The easiest way to get started with Utrack is by creating a [Utrack Cloud](https://utrackapp.digi-trans.org) account.

-If you would like to self-host Youtrack, please see our [deployment guide](https://utrackdocs.digi-trans.org/docker-compose).
+If you would like to self-host Utrack, please see our [deployment guide](https://utrackdocs.digi-trans.org/docker-compose).

 `Instance admins` can configure instance settings with [admin-mode](https://utrackdocs.digi-trans.org/instance-admin).